Nic5472K/IJCNN2020_IRC/README.md

 (4)   Original results gained from</br>
       PyTorch version 0.4.1.post2</br>
       Not PyTorch version 1.1.0</br>

+(5)   Our optimisation-based meta-learning codes will be addressed in
+      separate repositories

 Date updated: 12th of July, 2020 "eji u.4tp6"